MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/global-manager-hosted-control.md

 <a name="DoSearch"></a>
 ### DoSearch
- Calls the Dataverse platform web services using the FetchXML defined as an entity search in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] For more information about defining an entity search, see [Search data using entity searches in Unified Service Desk](../unified-service-desk/search-data-entity-searches.md).
+ Calls Dataverse web services using the FetchXML defined as an entity search in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] For more information about defining an entity search, see [Search data using entity searches in Unified Service Desk](../unified-service-desk/search-data-entity-searches.md).

 |Parameter|Description|
 |---------------|-----------------|